Brutuski/hal2023-cli/README.md

 - Default model is `gpt-3.5-turbo`.
 If you would like to interact with the `text-davinci-003` model simply start your query with `-davinci`

+- Image generation has been added.
+Simple start your input with `-image ` followed by the image prompt.

 - More options:
   ```sh